qba73/talks/README.md

 # talks

-Code and slides for various public talks.
+Code and slides for webinars, meetups and conferences.